-Based on the success we had in holding the 2020 and 2021 Annual Meetings of Shareholders, the Board determined to continue that practice.
-In doing so, we are able to take advantage of the latest technology to conduct the Annual Meeting virtually while taking into the consideration the health and safety of our shareholders, board members, management and invited guests to the Annual Meeting.
-By conducting our Annual Meeting virtually, we also eliminate many of the costs associated with a physical meeting.
-In addition, we anticipate that a virtual meeting will provide greater accessibility for stockholders, encourage stockholder participation from a broader geographic scope and improve our ability to communicate more effectively with our stockholders during the meeting.
+We are able to take advantage of the latest technology to conduct the Annual Meeting virtually eliminating many of the costs associated with a physical meeting.
+In addition, we anticipate that a virtual meeting will provide greater accessibility for shareholders, encourage shareholder participation from a broader geographic scope and improve our ability to communicate more effectively with our shareholders during the meeting.
 We will evaluate the success of the Annual Meeting in considering whether to continue to conduct the meeting virtually in the future.